"Being frugal does not mean being cheap! It means being economical and avoiding waste." - Catherine Pulsifer

 That is just too much to be spending on TV cable when you can save with streaming.

-Cord-cutting is the way to save money because of their low cost, along with many video entertainment options.
+Cord-cutting is the way to save money because of its low cost, along with many video entertainment options.

 Depending on your city, there are always free movie nights at your local amphitheater, affordable food truck events and much more.